1 Choose the software development partner

 - Constant and substantial costs

 I am sure you want good specialists to work on the project.
 Headhunting them will not be so easy.
 But that is not all.
 Professionals are expensive.
-In addition, they still need to be lured to their team with something interesting and exciting.
+Also, they still need to be lured to their team with something interesting and exciting.

 - Technology requirements